Why do we need your help?

-Talk to your doctor.
 Ask your doctor about the Meningitis B vaccine, and tell your friends and family to do the same.

 Distribute posters and brochures in your community, including doctor's offices, schools, libraries and other public spaces.
 Need copies?
 You know who to ask.

 Click on the link to read the full article that supports each stat.